evageck/System_Architecture_Diagram.pdf/README.md

 - Make sure the IP addresses and subnet masks are correcly entered into the router.
 You can check using the "show ip interface brief" in terminal.
 If needed to go back into and fix, type and enter these commands: router>enable, configure terminal, interface GigabitEthernet 0/0 (if that is the IP that needs to be changed).
 - Now it is time to remove what is wrong so type in "no ip address" then the address that needs to be changed and enter.
 Then type "ip address" with the correct numbers.
 - Type and enter "no shutdown", "exit", then "wr" to write the correct IP into memory
+## 5. Question: What do I do if the domain name for my web page does not direct me to the web page?
+**Answers**
+- Double check that the MAMP DNS server was created using the IP address of the web server device that created the wep page.
+- Make sure that the web server device has the DNS server configured in their system settings.
+Their should be only one server under DNS Servers that holds the IP address of the MAC2 which is the designated DNS server.